 A form of surgery known as wide local excision is a more common answer, although as with diagnosis, there are alternatives.
 A specialist approach called Mohs surgery may be a useful choice, which minimises tissue loss.

 Treatment for extramammary paget disease should also include follow up examinations at regular, although reducing intervals.
 EMPD is by nature a recurrent disease and catching a return early avoids in depth treatment.

 The latest techniques and a good understanding of EMPD can still see this gone, skin cancer treatment has advanced in recent years.
-If you would like to arrange a consultation, or talk to knowledgeable staff for advice, please get in touch with our friendly staff for further information.
+By all means get in touch with our friendly staff for further information.

 You may find the options below useful: